Stephen Chanock: Biography

-Stephen Chanock is the son of NIH scientist Robert M. Chanock, discoverer of human respiratory syncytial virus.
+Stephen Chanock is the son of National Institutes of Health (NIH) scientist Robert M. Chanock, discoverer of human respiratory syncytial virus.

 Chanock completed undergraduate studies at Princeton University in 1978, and his medical training at Harvard Medical School in 1983.
 He completed clinical training in pediatrics, pediatric infectious diseases, and pediatric hematology/oncology at Boston Children's Hospital and the Dana–Farber Cancer Institute, Boston, MA.
 He has held multiple positions, both in research and scientific leadership over his career at the NCI.
 He has received numerous awards for his work in the discovery and characterization of cancer susceptibility regions in the human genome.
 These include the Niehaus, Southorth, Weissenbach Award in Clinical Cancer Genetics and the NIH Directors Award.
 Chanock is an elected member of Association of American Physicians, the American Epidemiology Society, and the Society for Pediatric Research.
-He was elected a Fellow of the Academy of the American Association of Cancer Research and a Fellow of the American Association for the Advancement of Science.
+He was elected a Fellow of the academy of the American Association of Cancer Research and a Fellow of the American Association for the Advancement of Science.
 In 2024, he was elected to the National Academy of Medicine.
 He is the author of over 1200 publications and two dozen of book chapters.

-Dr. Chanock served as the Medical Director for Camp Fantastic, a week-long recreational camp for pediatric cancer patients for over 25 years.
+Chanock served as the medical director for Camp Fantastic, a week-long recreational camp for pediatric cancer patients for over 25 years.